A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Simulations

-\paragraph{Studying the power under $H_1$} Under the alternative, a desired property is high power across all parameters of the data generation.
+Under the alternative, a desired property is high power across all parameters of the data generation.
 We will conduct experiments to demonstrate when the test has high power and when it does not.
-We calculate power for level $\alpha=0.05$.
+We calculate power for level $\alpha=0.05$. \\ We present our results in bivariate plots, where we plot $\beta_{XY}$ (x-axis) against the power at level $\alpha=0.05$ (y-axis).
+An ideal plot would be a discontinuous function with height 0.05 at $\beta_{XY}=0$ and height 1.0 for $\beta_{XY}>0$.
+We would then expect that as the sample size increases, the plot would approach this ideal.